If your family is looking for a treetop thrill, check out one of these aerial or zip line attractions.

 Families with toddlers to teens can all find some fun at Tree to Tree Adventure Park in Gaston.
 While older kids can scamper on the aerial and ropes courses, and zip lines, there’s a special lower-to-the-ground area for kids ages 2 to 8 years old.

-Pumpkin Ridge Zip Tour welcomes kids 8 to 12 to zip line with a responsible adult, while those ages 13 to 18 may zip with a responsible adult on site, and not necessarily on the tour.
+Pumpkin Ridge Zip Tour welcomes kids 8 to 15 to zip line with a responsible adult.
+Guests must weigh between 60 and 265 pounds.
 The two-hour, guided tours cover seven zip lines and two suspension bridges.

 Not sure if your child is ready for a zip line tour?
 Take them to Defy Beaverton to try out their indoor zip line.
 It’s not too high and there are plenty of mats on the floor below.
 After your children experience what zip lining feels like, then they can decide when they’re ready to soar through the trees.